SolaceProducts/terraform-provider-solacebroker/docs/index.md

 - `retry_min_interval` (String) A [duration](https://pkg.go.dev/maze.io/x/duration#ParseDuration) string indicating how long to wait after an initial failed request before the first retry.
 Exponential backoff is used, up to the limit set by retry_max_interval.
 The default value is 3s.
 - `username` (String) The username to connect to the broker with.
 Requires password and conflicts with bearer_token.

-> Note: All provider configuration values can also be set as environment variables with the same name but uppercase and with the `SOLACEBROKER_` prefix.
+-> All provider configuration values can also be set as environment variables with the same name but uppercase and with the `SOLACEBROKER_` prefix.
 For example the password attribute can be set via the `SOLACEBROKER_PASSWORD` environment variable.
 Values in the configuration take precedence over environment variables.

+# Release Notes and History

+For detailed Release Notes and release history, refer to the Releases section in the [Provider GitHub repository](https://github.com/SolaceProducts/terraform-provider-solacebroker/releases).